GeoRiskA/GAPPS/README.md

 ## TO DO (more or less by order of importance)
+- [ ] Could skip initial CanvasSizing and directly crop the images to the photo frame
+- [ ] Before running Fiducial detection it should check both the PNG and the Out_Fiducials.csv files
 - [ ] Check why ToBeChecked doesn't work
 - [ ] Create a proper tracker/log of the changes in the code + improve versioning
 - [ ] Improve the GUI layout.
 Option should be given to launch multiple tools one after the other.